TL;DR

 Yes.
 Invalid means definitely doesn't exist - don't send.
 Risky (like catch-all) means might work but uncertain - send with lower priority and monitor results.

 Don't confuse validation with verification.
 Validation is a first filter; verification confirms deliverability.
 Use both to protect your sender reputation and ensure emails reach real inboxes.
+For a quick definition, see the email verification glossary entry or our concise answer page on email verification.
 Get verified emails with Cleanlist.